An introduction to the history of graphic design

 Blau Monuments ~ 3000 BC

-The Blau Monuments, a pair of inscribed stone objects from Mesopotamia, now in the British Museum, are the oldest artifact known to combine words and pictures.
-The founders of the written language, the Sumerians, and other civilizations created their own marking systems to represent the oral language into scribes.
-They used stone tablets as the medium to preserve these written artifacts.
-Unfortunately, it was very hard to preserve and transfer the messages that were written on stone.
-This was the same for the Egyptians who were living along the Nile River until they came up with a revolutionary technology, papyrus.
+The Blau Monuments, a pair of inscribed stone objects from Mesopotamia now housed in the British Museum, represent the oldest known artifacts combining words and pictures.
+The Sumerians, founders of the written language, and other ancient civilizations devised marking systems to translate oral language into written form.
+They utilized stone tablets as the primary medium to preserve these written artifacts.
+However, preserving and transferring messages written on stone proved challenging.
+This challenge persisted for the Egyptians along the Nile River until they introduced a revolutionary technology: papyrus.

 Egyptians and The invention of papyrus

-The development of a papyrus, around 2600 BC, a paper-like substrate for manuscripts, was a major step forward in Egyptian visual communications.
-In ancient times, the Cyprus Papyrus grew along the Nile River and the stems were stripped, cross-hatched, and hammered until they were a single sheet.
-The Ancient Egyptians used papyrus as a writing material, as well as employing it commonly in the construction of other artifacts such as reed boats, mats, rope, sandals, and baskets.
+The development of papyrus around 2600 BC, a paper-like substrate for manuscripts, marked a significant advancement in Egyptian visual communications.
+In ancient times, the Cyprus Papyrus grew along the Nile River, and the stems were stripped, cross-hatched, and hammered until they formed a single sheet.
+The Ancient Egyptians utilized papyrus not only as a writing material but also commonly in the construction of various artifacts, including reed boats, mats, rope, sandals, and baskets.

 Egypt Papyrus